Protect your Windows computer

 • Using a standard account daily can limit how much your device is exposed to security threats from malware.

 • When you cross borders, having a "travel" account open could help hide your more sensitive files.
 Use your judgment: will these border authorities confiscate your device for a thorough search, or will they just open it and give it a quick review?
-If you expect they won't look too deeply into your device, using a standard account for work that is not sensitive provides you some plausible deniability.
+If you expect they won't look too deeply into your device, being logged in with a standard account for work that is not sensitive provides you some plausible deniability.

 Learn why we recommend this

 We strongly recommend not sharing devices you use for sensitive work with anyone else.
-However, if you must share your devices with co-workers or family, you can better protect sensitive information by setting up separate accounts on your devices in order to keep your sensitive files protected from other people.
+However, if you must share your devices with co-workers or family, you can better protect your device and sensitive information by setting up separate accounts on your devices in order to keep your administrative permissions and sensitive files protected from other people.

 Remove unneeded accounts associated with your device